North Korea fires two short-range missiles in second test in a week

 After Thursday’s launch, South Korea’s military said it had stepped up monitoring and security in case of another launch, and was working with the United States to get additional information on the missiles involved.

-A spokeswoman for the Blue House said President Moon Jae-in’s national security adviser, Chung Eui-yong, was closely monitoring the situation through a video conference with the military.
+A spokeswoman for the Blue House said national security adviser Chung Eui-yong was closely monitoring the situation through a video conference with the military.

+In his KBS interview, Moon said even if the missiles were short range, they could still violate U.N. resolutions barring North Korea from developing its ballistic missile force.

+Still, Moon said he saw the tests as a sign that North Korea wanted to negotiate, and said he planned to push for a fourth inter-Korean summit with Kim.

 Japan’s defense ministry said it had not detected any ballistic missile in its territorial waters or exclusive economic zone and saw no direct impact on security.
 North Korea has test-fired rockets over Japanese territory in the past.

+The Kusong area has been used to launch multiple missile tests in the past, including North Korea’s first successful intercontinental ballistic missile (ICBM) in 2017.

-Kusong is about 40 km (25 miles) north of the site of a medium-range Rodong missile base on North Korea’s west coast, said the Center for Strategic International Studies, a Washington-based think tank.
+It is also about 40 km (25 miles) north of the site of a medium-range Rodong missile base on North Korea’s west coast, South Korean military officials said.

 On Saturday, North Korea also launched at least one short-range ballistic missile, which analysts said could travel up to 500 km (311 miles).